-The Commonwealth has entered into interest rate swap agreements for the sole purpose of hedging changes in the interest rates on a portion of its outstanding variable rate bonds, taking advantage of the fact that these bonds, combined with interest rate swaps, generally result in lower interest costs than fixed-rate bonds.
-Of the Commonwealth's variable-rate debt outstanding of approximately \$3.6 billion (or approximately 20% of total general obligation debt), approximately \$3.4 billion were synthetically fixed via floating-to-fixed interest rate swap hedge agreements.
-The remaining variable-rate debt of approximately \$352 million, or approximately 2% of the total outstanding general obligation debt, is un-hedged and, accordingly, floats with interest rates reset on a daily or weekly basis.
+Over the last twenty years, the Commonwealth has periodically entered into interest rate swap agreements for the sole purpose of hedging changes in the interest rates on a portion of its outstanding variable rate bonds, taking advantage of the fact that these bonds, combined with interest rate swaps, generally result in lower interest costs than fixed-rate bonds.
+Of the Commonwealth's variable-rate debt outstanding of approximately \$3.607 billion, approximately \$3.306 billion were synthetically fixed via floating-to-fixed interest rate swap hedge agreements.
+The remaining variable-rate debt of approximately \$300 million, or approximately 1.6% of the total outstanding general obligation debt, is un-hedged and, accordingly, floats with interest rates reset on a daily or weekly basis.

-Under the terms of these floating-to-fixed rate hedge agreements, the counterparties to the swaps are obligated to pay the Commonwealth an amount equal or approximately equal to the variable-rate payment on the related bonds or a payment based on a market index and the Commonwealth is obligated to pay the counterparties a stipulated fixed rate.
-The floating rate received by the Commonwealth from swap counterparties is used to offset the variable rate paid to bondholders.
-Only the net difference in interest payments is actually exchanged with the counterparty.
-The net payments made or received on these agreements are reported as part of interest expense in the basic financial statements.
-In all cases, the Commonwealth remains responsible for making interest payments to the variable-rate bondholders.
+Under the terms of these floating-to-fixed rate hedge agreements, counterparties to the hedge agreements are obligated to pay the Commonwealth an amount equal to or approximately equal to the variable-rate interest payment to bondholders of the related bonds or an interest payment based on a market index.
+In return, the Commonwealth is obligated to pay counterparties a stipulated fixed rate.
+The floating rate payments received by the Commonwealth from its swap counterparties are used to offset the variable rate payments paid to bondholders.
+Only the net difference in interest payments is actually exchanged with the swap counterparty.
+The net payments made or received on these hedge agreements are reported as part of interest expense on the Commonwealth's basic financial statements.
+In all cases, the Commonwealth remains responsible for making interest payments to the variable rate bondholders.